opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ## Introducing Powershell

 This brings us to Powershell.
-In concept, I quite like Powershell.
-Equipped with several decades of hindsight, it seeks to be a shell scripting language that doesn't make you reconsider your life choices.
+In concept, I quite like Powershell; it seeks to be a shell scripting language that doesn't make you reconsider your life choices.
+Powershell was released in 2006, meaning it's equipped with almost 20(!) years of hindsight from POSIX shell.
+Similar to POSIX shell, it provides little functionality by itself.
+Unlike POSIX shell, it conveniently exposes existing .NET APIs removing much of wheel re-invention that goes on in POSIX shell scripts.

+One _massive_ advantage Powershell has over POSIX shell is the shift away from unstructured byte streams.
+When piping one command to another, structured .NET objects are passed instead.
+I cannot stress enough how much of an improvement is, being forced to pass around byte streams makes me feel like neanderthal.

-It is with regret, my dear reader, that I inform you Powershell is just as bad in a variety of new and exciting ways.
+However, it is with regret, my dear reader, that I inform you Powershell is just as bad in a variety of new and exciting ways.
 The rest of the post details my first-time user experience with Powershell.

 ### Running a program